 Bowel control surgery is a big decision.
 Consult with a colorectal surgeon or urogynecologist.
-And, definitely get a second opinion being move forward with this decision.
+Consider getting a second opinion before making your decision.

 Overlapping Anal Sphincteroplasty

-Repair of damaged anal sphincter muscles is possible for some woman with surgery.
-However, this surgery has a low success rate.
-Therefore, it is only an option for patients who are most likely to do well.
-For example, an overlapping anal sphicteroplasty is more successful when the nerves are working properly.
+Some women have injury to the anal sphincter muscles following vaginal delivery.
+Repair of torn anal sphincter muscles with surgery is possible for some women.
+However, for many women this surgery has a low success rate.
+Therefore, it is not an option for everyone.
+For example, an overlapping anal sphincteroplasty is more successful when the nerves are working properly.

-If stool is getting “trapped” in the rectocele and seeping out later, repair of a rectocele can sometimes lead to improved bowel emptying.
+A rectocele is a prolapse of the rectum upward into the vagina, similar to a hernia.
+If stool is getting “trapped” in the rectocele pouch, it can seeping out later.
+Repairing the rectocele surgically can sometimes lead to improved bowel emptying.

 Significant hemorrhoids may prevent the anus from making a tight seal and lead to stool leakage.
 Repair of the hemorrhoids can sometimes help reduce this seepage.

 If a fistula (abnormal connection between the bowel and vagina) is present, closing the fistula is generally curative when there are no other factors contributing to the anal incontinence.

 If a rectal prolapse is present with a bulge at the anus, there are several surgeries that can be done to repair this.
 Some of these are done through the abdomen, either with a large incision or with laparoscopic surgery.
 Other people undergo surgery at the anal opening.
 Discuss with your colorectal surgeon what is best for you.